Traversio

 withRemotePortForwardListener(remoteHost:remotePort:_:)async throws -> ResultStart a closure-scoped remote listener and accept raw incoming forwarded-tcpip channels

-withRemotePortForwarding(localPort:remoteHost:remotePort:localHost:_:)async throws -> ResultStart a closure-scoped remote listener on Apple 26+ and bridge it back to one local TCP endpoint
+withRemotePortForwarding(localPort:remoteHost:remotePort:localHost:_:)async throws -> ResultStart a closure-scoped remote listener and bridge it back to one local TCP endpoint

 SSHConnectionMetadata